dixonge/gtd-hugo/content/posts/2018-07-22-my-kind-of-post.md

 ---
-I ran across [this article](https://boffosocko.com/2017/08/11/post-kinds-plugin-for-wordpress/" ) when searching to see if the &#8216;post kinds&#8217; plugin for WordPress allowed for a way to view posts by kind.
+I ran across [this article](https://boffosocko.com/2017/08/11/post-kinds-plugin-for-wordpress/" ) when searching to see if the 'post kinds' plugin for WordPress allowed for a way to view posts by kind.
 And it does!
 While I was there, this post from Chris Aldrich kinda opened my eyes to the many cool things you can do with this. #IndieWeb !